Riding in Cars with Pets

 Although law makers have shied away from dictating exactly how we should travel with our pets, failure to adopt a common-sense approach can still give rise to a finding of negligence against a driver.
 Negligence is the failure to do what a reasonable person would have done in the same circumstances.
 Given the importance of minimising driver distraction and preventing injury to all road users (including animals), properly restraining pets in the car is just common sense.
 It is important to note that negligence actions cannot be mounted on your pet’s behalf, however, there may be recourse under the Animal Welfare Legislation.

-If you or someone you know has been injured on the road because of driver distraction, or an improperly restrained pet, our dedicated TAC team at Zaparas Lawyers will be able to guide your through your potential entitlements on a no-win, no charge basis.
-Contact our office today on (03) 8527 0200 today for your initial obligation-free appointment.
+If you or someone you know has been injured on the road because of driver distraction, or an improperly restrained pet, our dedicated TAC team at Zaparas Lawyers will be able to guide your through your potential entitlements.
+Zaparas Lawyers act on a ‘No Win, No Fee’ basis.
+In simple terms, this means that in the unlikely event that we don’t secure compensation for you, we will not charge you for any of our professional fees.

 How did Paddington make it to the Zaparas office?
 As pictured – safely, seat-belted and in style.